Theo Mitchell: Personal life

-Mitchell married Greta Knight of Pueblo, Colorado and they had three daughters.
+Mitchell married Greta Knight of Pueblo, Colorado, and they had three daughters.
 They are both Life Members of the NAACP and active members of Allen Temple A.M.E.
 Church in Greenville.
 Member of Omega Psi Phi fraternity.

+Honors and recognitions

+On April 23, 2025, a portion of a Greenville street was named after Mitchell in a public ceremony.
+Dignitaries present included Greenville Mayor Knox H. White, Urban League of the Upstate CEO and President Gail Wilson, Greenville County Councilmember Alan Mitchell, and Maybelle Butler Randolph, a sister of the late historian Ruth Ann Butler.